couchbase/indexing/secondary/docs/design/markdown/index_manager.md

 1. When a client is interfacing with a master, will there be a situation for ns-server to conduct a new master-election ?

-### client interfacing with IndexManager and typical update cycle
+### client interfacing with Index-Coordinator and typical update cycle

 1. a client must first get current master from ns-server.
 If it cannot get one, it must retry or fail.
-2. once network address of master is obtained from ns-server client can post update request to master.
+2. once network address of master is obtained from ns-server, client can post update request to master.
-3. master should get the current list of replica from ns-server.
+3. master should get the current list of Index-Coordinator-Replica from ns-server.
    * if ns-server is unreachable or doesn't respond, return error to client.
 4. master updates its local StateContext.
 5. synchronously replicate its local StateContext on all replicas.
 If one of